Mertcanvuralll/JobSearch/README.md

 # Job Search Platform

+> **Important Note**: While this project was originally intended to be deployed to a cloud platform, some features encountered compatibility issues during cloud deployment.
+As a result, I've provided this comprehensive documentation and codebase for review purposes.
+The project runs perfectly in a local development environment, demonstrating all intended functionalities and architectural decisions.
+I apologize for any inconvenience this may cause .

 A modern job search and posting platform developed with React frontend and Node.js backend.

 ## 🎥 Project Demo